SebastianLevy/CVE_Jacksonville/readme.txt

 also results in a mask w/ black background, and each area filled in w different color

 if given a point x,y - reference the mask, if the mask is a certain color - x,y is within an area, use color to determine which area

+dictionary of areas w/ their vertices and color representatives saved in json file